marguskaidja/php-accessors/README.md

 ### Case sensitivity in property names

-Currently following rules apply when dealing with case sensitivity in property names:
+Following rules apply when dealing with case sensitivity in property names:
 1. When accessed through method and property name is part of method name, then it's treated case-insensitive.
 Thus if for whatever reason you have names which only differ in case, then the last defined property is used:
 ```php
 #[Get,Set]